goldjunge91/robot_hardware_interfaces/README.md

 # robot_hardware_interfaces

-The package uses [ros2_control](https://github.com/ros-controls/ros2_control) to communicate with the RObot's 2R, RObot's 2 PRO and RObot's XL hardware.
+The package uses [ros2_control](https://github.com/ros-controls/ros2_control) to communicate with the Robot's XL hardware.
 RObots contain [micro-ros](https://micro.ros.org/) firmware which provides the encoders and the imu measurements and the motors speed commander.

 ### Subscribes